ansible-collections/ibm_zos_core/README.md

 ansible-galaxy collection install ibm.ibm_zos_core
 ```

-You can also include it in a requirements.yml file and install it with ansible-galaxy collection install -r requirements.yml, using the format:
+You can also include it in a requirements.yml file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```
 collections: